Picard groups, pull back and class groups: Class group of

-where $d\geq 2$ and $ k\geq 1$ are fixed integers such that $\gcd(k, d)=1$ and $p$ is odd prime number. \begin{prop} The equation \eqref{de1} has at most one solution in positive integer $x$ and $n$, except $(x, n)=(11, 5)$ which occurs only when $d=2$ and $k=1$. \end{prop} In order to prove this proposition, we need to recall the following result of Bugeaud and Shorey \cite{BS01}.
+where $d\geq 2$ and $ k\geq 1$ are fixed integers such that $\gcd(k, d)=1$ and $p$ is odd prime number. \begin{prop} Let $k, n, p$ and $d$ be as in Theorem \ref{T1}.
+Then the equation \eqref{de1} has at most one solution in positive integer $x$ and $n$, except $(x, n)=(11, 5)$ which occurs only when $d=2$ and $k=1$. \end{prop} In order to prove this proposition, we need to recall the following result of Bugeaud and Shorey \cite{BS01}.
 Before stating this result, one needs to introduce some definitions and notations.

 Let $F_\ell$ be denote the $\ell$-th term in the Fibonacci sequence defined by $F_{\ell+2}=F_\ell+F_{\ell+1}$ for $\ell\geq 0$ with the initials $F_0=0$ and $F_1=1$.
 Analogously, $L_\ell$ denotes the $\ell$-th term in the Lucas sequence defined by $L_{\ell+2}=L_\ell+L_{\ell+1}$ for $\ell\geq 0$ with the initials $L_0=2$ and $L_1=1$.
 For $\lambda\in \{1, \sqrt{2}, 2\}$, we define the subsets $\mathcal{F}, \ \mathcal{G}_\lambda, ~ \mathcal{H}_\lambda\subset \mathbb{N}\times\mathbb{N}\times\mathbb{N}$ by